meteor/react-packages/docs/meteor-data.md

 - [`ReactiveVar`](http://docs.meteor.com/#/full/reactivevar_pkg) - store a single value reactively
 - Many packages on Atmosphere that provide other data, like geolocation

-## MeteorDataMixin
+## ReactMeteorData

-In order to make it easy to use these data sources together with React components, we have created a React mixin called `MeteorDataMixin`.
+In order to make it easy to use these data sources together with React components, we have created a React mixin called `ReactMeteorData`.
 Once you have added this mixin to your component, you can define an extra method called `trackMeteorData`. `trackMeteorData` receives your component's `props` and `state` as arguments and can access any reactive state from Meteor.
 The data the method returns is put on `this.data` so that you can access it from the `render` function.

 Note:  You may not access `this.props` or `this.state` from `trackMeteorData`.
 You must use the arguments `props` and `state`, or you will get incorrect behavior.
 This is a consequence of how React's lifecycle hooks work.